geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 I mean, we'll see if Justin comes through with the Intel deal.
 Is anyone interested in 15,000 Gaudi II cards?
 Look, I think it's unlikely.
-I think that it's...
+I think that it's..
 If Intel was capable of doing things like this, they wouldn't be in the position that they're in right now.
 But we'll see.
 As long as I don't have to do anything.